eulaussa/DBLP-Gender/README.md

 # DBLP-Gender
-Gender analysis of 1000 researchers on DBLP
+Gender analysis of 1000 researchers on DBLP done using Python 3 with Jupyter Notebook